Clinton Foundation: History

 The origins of the foundation go back to 1997, when then-president Bill Clinton was focused mostly on fundraising for the future Clinton Presidential Center in Little Rock, Arkansas.
-He founded the William J. Clinton Foundation in 2001 following the completion of his presidency.
+He founded the William J. Clinton Foundation in 2001, following the completion of his presidency.
 Longtime Clinton advisor Bruce Lindsey became the CEO in 2004.
 Later, Lindsey moved from being CEO to being chair, largely for health reasons.
 Other Clinton hands who played an important early role included Doug Band and Ira Magaziner.
 Additional Clinton associates who have had senior positions at the foundation include John Podesta and Laura Graham.

 The foundation's success is spurred by Bill Clinton's worldwide fame and his ability to bring together corporate executives, celebrities, and government officials.
 Similarly, the foundation areas of involvement have often corresponded to whatever Bill suddenly felt an interest in.

 Preceding Barack Obama's 2009 nomination of Hillary Clinton as United States Secretary of State, Bill Clinton agreed to accept a number of conditions and restrictions regarding his ongoing activities and fundraising efforts for the Clinton Presidential Center and the Clinton Global Initiative.
 Accordingly, a list of donors was released in December 2008.

 By 2011, Chelsea Clinton was taking a dominant role in the foundation and had a seat on its board.
 To raise money for the foundation, she gave paid speeches, such as her $65,000 2014 address at the University of Missouri in Kansas City for the opening of the Starr Women's Hall of Fame.

 In 2013, Hillary Clinton joined the foundation following her tenure as Secretary of State.
 She planned to focus her work on issues regarding women and children, as well as economic development.
 Accordingly, at that point, it was renamed the "Bill, Hillary & Chelsea Clinton Foundation".
-Extra attention was paid to the foundation due to the 2016 United States presidential election.
+Extra attention was paid to the foundation due to the 2016 United States presidential election, Hillary resigned from the board of the Clinton Foundation in April 2015.

 In July 2013, Eric Braverman was named CEO of the foundation.
 He is a friend and former colleague of Chelsea Clinton from McKinsey & Company.
 At the same time, Chelsea Clinton was named vice chair of the foundation's board.
 The foundation was also in the midst of a move to two floors of the Time-Life Building in Midtown Manhattan.